Hardy cattle beef up Zimbabwe farmers' incomes

 Here they learn best practices in cattle management such as dehorning, branding, selecting stock for breeding, and grading and weighing of animals before sale.

-The organization has established four information centers in Nkayi where farmers can also access dipping facilities and check their animals' health.
+The organisation has established four information centres in Nkayi where farmers can also access dipping facilities and check their animals' health.

 An initial 50 livestock farmers were trained, and they are now passing on their knowledge to others under the initiative, benefiting some 500 farmers so far.